 - Use quests to engage and motivate.
 Start with a simple question or quiz.

-- Give learners the opportunity to learn from their mistakes.
-Provide great feedback that shows learners where they went wrong and gives them a chance to try again, keeping them motivated to continue learning.
+- Allow users to learn from their mistakes.
+Provide clear feedback that shows learners where they went wrong and gives them a chance to try again, keeping them motivated to continue learning.

-- Use film and audio to provide interaction.
+- Use video and audio content to engage learners.

-Here’s an example of a simple but effective mini-course (built with Elucidat): Preventing Fraud:
+Here’s an example of a simple but effective mini-course built with Elucidat.